parro-it/debug-menu/readme.md

 Activate context menu.
 This method add a listener on `window` DOM object `contextmenu` event.

+## debugMenu.middleware

+Expose a middleware context menu that can be mounted with [electron-contextmenu-middleware](https://github.com/parro-it/electron-contextmenu-middleware).
+See [related example](#middleware-example)

 ## debugMenu.uninstall()

 Deactivate context menu.
 This method remove the listener on `window` object.